WinISD case study

 Using Boxnotes to calculate dimensions and resonances gives the following info:

-The ports will occupy an additional 9.7 litres.
-Rounding up by 2.3 litres for the driver, amp and bracing, gives a total box volume of 62 litres.
+The ports will occupy an additional 10 litres.
+Adding 4 litres for the driver, amp and bracing, gives a total box volume of 61 litres.

 Settling on a 700mm height to match floorstanding mains, and keeping the width to 300mm, boxnotes informs me that for 19mm MDF, the depth will be 400mm

-The Port resonance will be at 208hz and locating the driver 300mm down from the top gives the first enclosure standing wave at 225hz (driver to bottom)
+The Port resonance will be at 208hz and an enclosure top-to-bottom standing wave at 259hz